TheOriginalGeez/Cupid/README.md

 **This modlist contains sexual content and you need to be of legal age in your country**.

 **Small disclaimer:** You need to read the whole readme.
 I've tried my best to be as concise as possible.
 It is crucial that you read this in it's entirety to properly install and play the list.
+As of Cupid 2.4.0 the readme is the shortest it has ever been.
+This is also probably one of the shorter readmes for a WJ list.

 # Important